What is a W-4 Tax Withholding Form?

 - How and what do I need to complete a W4?

 - A brand of washing machines OR

 - A place to enter your dependents on a tax return?

 Actually, it is none of those things!
-While it is most likely that the "W" in W-4 stands for "withhold" or "withholding", we do not know what the "4" means (or why it is there in the first place!).
+It is most likely that the "W" in W-4 stands for "withhold" or "withholding", (to take out) but we do not know what the "4" means (or why it is there in the first place!).

-However, we do know that the W-4 is a form used to determine the amount withheld from your paycheck and affects how big your refund is, or how much tax you owe, when you file your tax return on Tax Day.
+However, we do know that the W-4 is a form taxpayers use to determine the amount withheld from a paycheck and affects how big a refund is, or how much tax is owed, when they file a tax return on Tax Day.